tega-shadadi/custom_addons/README.md

 odoo -u all

-Activate developer mode and install the Purchase Request and RFQ Workflow module.
+Activate developer mode and install the Purchase Request and Purchase Multi vendor module

 USAGE
 -------